ryanpcmcquen/zippy/README.md

     git clone https://github.com/milojennings/zippy.git
     cd zippy
     ### unfortunately vagrant plugin install can only take one argument  :-(
+        ### if you need to install a pre-release or different verison, do it like so:
+        ## vagrant plugin install vagrant-vbguest --plugin-version 0.10.0.pre1 --plugin-source https://rubygems.org
     vagrant plugin install vagrant-vbguest
     vagrant plugin install vagrant-cachier
     vagrant plugin install vagrant-hostsupdater